Connect

 Family Connections Foundation: Chiang Mai, Thailand

-Providing a Christians dorm for Akha children with a focus on Christian education and citizenship
+Providing a Christian dorm for Akha children with a focus on Christian education and citizenship

 rmsstowell@gmail.com